-A Beginner's Guide to npm — the Node Package Manager — SitePoint
+A Beginner’s Guide to npm, the Node Package Manager — SitePoint

 Remember the

 package-lock.json file from earlier?
-Introduced in npm v5, the purpose of this file is to ensure that the dependencies remain the same on all machines the project is installed on.
-It is automatically generated for any operations where npm modifies either the
+Introduced in npm v5, the purpose of this file is to ensure that the dependencies remain exactly the same on all machines the project is installed on.
+It’s automatically generated for any operations where npm modifies either the

-node_modules folder, or
+node_modules folder or the

 package.json file.